Flying with Israel's National Airline

 - First (unlimited changes and cancellations, highest baggage allowance)

-Passengers travelling with carry-on bags only can save time and check-in online here or using the airline's dedicated app, which allows passengers to get on the plane using an electronic boarding pass.
+Passengers travelling with carry-on bags only can save time and check-in online or using the airline's dedicated app, which allows passengers to get on the plane using an electronic boarding pass.
 Self-service stands are available at selected airports.
-For an overview of the check-in options, visit here.

 - Checked baggage limits are determined by the ticket class.
 Economy passengers get a one 23 kg (50 lbs) bag allowance, Premium Economy travellers get two 23 kg bags, Business class travellers get two 32 kg (70 lbs) bags and First class passengers get three 32 kg bags.